ilyasotkov/learning-kubernetes/labs/intro.md

 😜 YAML/JSON Kubernetes API objects are often parametrized (pre-processed) and packaged together using [Helm](https://helm.sh/)

-**TODO**: Write about similarity of HTML+CSS+JS packages for browsers and Kubernetes/YAML for Kuberntes API Server

 #### Kubernetes output

 - A highly-available, production-grade application or service running in a cloud